 - Pour the green onion salt onto the tray and spread evenly.
 If using a baking dish, press it into the thinnest layer you can make.

-- Place in the oven and allow to dehydrate until completely dry.
-Stir around every 30 minutes to an hour for even drying.
+- Place in the oven or dehydrator and allow to dehydrate until completely dry.
+Stir around every 30 minutes to an hour.
+It will take approximately 1-2 hours in the oven or up to 5 hours in the dehydrator.

 - Allow to cool and store in airtight jars.